How to open a zero waste shop in the UK / US

 If you're setting up a zero waste store, you've come to the right place!
 Fed up with buying produce wrapped in plastic?
 No options near home?
 If you've found our article then odds are you are probably feeling a bit disappointed by the plastic-free options in your local area, and by golly it's time to take a stand!

 But opening a zero waste store or starting an eco friendly grocery shop sounds difficult?
-Luckily Jungle Culture is here to help you open a bulk food store and create your zero waste store business plan!
+Luckily Jungle Culture is here to help you open a bulk food store, create your zero waste store business plan and find some incredible zero waste products wholesale!
+(We'll show you our products AND other brands that we respect and have tested)

 We are a UK-based zero waste brand and just like you, we were fed up of having no alternatives, so decided to create some for ourselves!

 Now, we want to help other eco-entrepreneurs realise their dreams and start more plastic-free businesses, and that's why we have created this extensive guide to opening a zero waste store!

 - Choosing the perfect location for your refill shop